Best Lightweight Stroller 2018

 Baby Jogger also makes a raft of accessories for the City Mini: everything from weather shields to glider boards (for older toddlers to stand on), as well as a foot muff, cup holders and parent consoles.
 That’s the advantage of going with a brand like Baby Jogger.
 Less expensive lightweight stroller brands typically have few (or no) accessories.
 FYI: We should mention that Baby Jogger also has various spin-offs of the City Mini, including the newer City Tour (a four-wheeled version with more compact fold) and City Mini GT (with more rugged wheels).
 See our complete review of the Baby Jogger brand for details.

 Best Budget-Friendly Lightweight Stroller.
 Kolcraft’s entry-level strollers are winners.
 Dollar for dollar, these are the best affordable strollers on the market.
 Compared to other low-end brands (Graco, Cosco), Kolcraft shines.
 The entry-level offering is the Cloud, which comes in two versions.
 The basic Cloud umbrella stroller sold at Walmart for $29 is a simple umbrella stroller with cup holder, storage basket and extended canopy—a great deal for $29.
-The Cloud Plus adds a one-hand fold, multi-position seat recline and child snack tray for $66 (11.8 lbs.).
-There’s even a Cloud Double side-by-side stroller for $83.
+The Cloud Plus adds a one-hand fold, multi-position seat recline and child snack tray for $67.94 (11.8 lbs.).

 We like the affordable Cloud strollers—parents tell us they are a good value for the dollar, praising the simple fold and extended canopy (something often missing in the under $100 stroller market).